Biodiversity Conservation

 San Diego is known as a biodiversity hotspot, containing greater diversity of life than any other county in the continental United States.
 It is also home to the greatest number of plant and animal species threatened with extinction anywhere in the country.

-What is biodiversity?
+What is a biodiversity hotspot?

 Biodiversity simply refers to the immense variety of life on the planet.
 It can be considered at many different levels, from the variety of genes found within a species, to the number of species found within an ecosystem, to the number of ecosystems found within a landscape.